 The soup is served in bowls, and the toppings and noodles are eaten with chopsticks while you have a spoon for the soup.

 Udon noodle soup is quite a healthy and low-calorie dish.
 It’s not really considered to be a full meal, so it’s perfect as a light lunch or dinner, or on those days when you’re in a rush and want a quick soup.

-Udon noodles are high in fiber and high in B vitamins, which contribute to healthy cell functions.
+Udon noodles are high in fiber and B vitamins, which contribute to healthy cell function.
 They also convert the food you eat into energy and directly influence your metabolism.
-Thus, an udon noodle soup isn’t too bad for you at all!
+So an udon noodle soup isn’t too bad for you at all!

 Here’s what you can expect from this kitsune udon noodle recipe: